Youth Confirmation Preparation: The program is transitioning from 10th to 8th Grade in 2022

 Students will also be required to form an intentional relationship with his/her Confirmation sponsor.
 Regular attendance at Confirmation preparation sessions and group assigned Mass participation is expected for students so that they are able to better discern their readiness to be confirmed.

 For more information or to get involved in the youth confirmation program, please contact Christine Moore.

 - All families celebrating sacraments at The Basilica of Saint Mary must be registered member of the parish.

-- Youth must participate in weekly classes, or be enrolled in a Catholic school, the year before AND the year in which they are to receive the sacrament,and attend Mass on a weekly basis.
+- Youth must participate in weekly classes the year in which they are to receive the sacrament,and attend Mass on a weekly basis.

 Role of the community